w3c/wcag3/guidelines/groups/image-and-media-alternatives/captions/video-player-selection.md

 status: developing
 ---

-The organization uses a video player that supports captions.The video player supports closed captions in a standard caption format, or an open captions format.
+The organization uses a video player that supports :term[captions].The video player supports :term[closed captions] in a standard caption format, or an :term[open captions] format.

 * Name of the video player
 * Caption format